strimzi/strimzi.github.io/_posts/2019-04-17-accessing-kafka-part-1.md

 Kafka has its own discovery protocol.
 When a Kafka client is connecting to the Kafka cluster, it first connects to any broker which is member of the cluster and asks it for _metadata_ for one or more topics.
-These _metadata_ contain the information about the topics, its partitions and brokers which host these partitions.
+The _metadata_ contains the information about the topics, their partitions and brokers which host these partitions.
-All brokers should have these data for the whole cluster because they are all synced through Zookeeper.
+All brokers should have this data for the whole cluster because they are all synced through Zookeeper.
 Therefore it doesn't matter to which broker the client connected as first - all of them will give it the same response.

 ![Connection flow between Kafka client and Kafka cluster]({{ "/assets/images/posts/2019-04-17-connection-flow.png" }})

-Once the client gets the _metadata_, it will use them to figure out where to connect when it wants to write to or read from given partition.
+Once received, the client will use the _metadata_ to figure out where to connect when it wants to write to or read from a given partition.
 The broker addresses used in the _metadata_ will be either created by the broker itself based on the hostname of the machine where the broker runs.
 Or it can be configured by the user using the `advertised.listeners` option.
 The client will use the address from the _metadata_ to open one or more new connections to the addresses of the brokers which hosts the particular partitions it is interested in.